 There is nothing better after a good day’s sailing than cooling down by having a swim and a snorkel.
-We are fortunate to have some great snorkel spots in Grenada with healthy coral reefs.
+We are fortunate to have some great snorkel spots in Grenada with healthy coral reefs and sea life.
 We want to keep them that way.
 Coral reefs are important for many different reasons and we kindly ask that you do your bit to help protect reefs for the sake of the islands and future sailors alike!

 So why are reefs so important?
 Not only are they spectacular to view but they protect coastlines from the damaging effects of wave action and tropical storms, provide habitats and shelter for many marine organisms, and are the source of nitrogen and other essential nutrients for marine food chains